psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p236-7

 8th S. IX

-Srn-EaTER (8 §, viii, 288, 332 ; ix.
-109, 169). | Mr. Appy’s reference to my note in ‘N. & Q.’ is not quite accurate.
-I did not “forget to say” that Mr. Thomas’s letters to the Times were an ‘* attack” on Mr. Hartland, for the simple reason that the latter gentleman had assured me bis sole object was to get at the truth, and that he would welcome light from whatever quarter it came.
-The only thing in the = > of an “‘ attack” that I have seen was Mr. Hartland’s criticism on the supposed shortcomings of the venerable Welsh scholar Canon Silvan Evans.
-So far as I was personally concerned, I thoroughly enjoyed the way in which my own humble contributions to the controversy were handled, though that handling did not tend to enhance my respect for “ autho- rity”’ in matters of folk-lore, nor to deepen my confidence in the dovetailing method of working up accounts of custom and myth.
-Indeed, Mr. Hartland’s efforts varias inducere plumas
+SIN-EATER (8th S. viii, 288, 332 ; ix.
+109, 169). — Mr. Addy's reference to my note in 'N. & Q.' is not quite accurate.
+I did not "forget to say" that Mr. Thomas's letters to the *Times* were an "attack" on Mr. Hartland, for the simple reason that the latter gentleman had assured me his sole object was to get at the truth, and that he would welcome light from whatever quarter it came.
+The only thing in the shape of an "attack" that I have seen was Mr. Hartland's criticism on the supposed shortcomings of the venerable Welsh scholar Canon Silvan Evans.
+So far as I was personally concerned, I thoroughly enjoyed the way in which my own humble contributions to the controversy were handled, though that handling did not tend to enhance my respect for "authority" in matters of folk-lore, nor to deepen my confidence in the dovetailing method of working up accounts of custom and myth.
+Indeed, Mr. Hartland's efforts

+varias inducere plumas
 Undique collatis membris ut turpiter atrum
-Pingeret dvépopayow (Fe-fi-fo-fum Auberiensem), furnish a lesson that will not, I hope, be thrown away on the guileless reader of the pronounce- ments of folk-lore ‘* authorities.”
+Pingeret dvépopayow (Fe-fi-fo-fum Auberiensem),

+furnish a lesson that will not, I hope, be thrown away on the guileless reader of the pronouncements of folk-lore "authorities."

-The only modern instance of so-called ‘‘sin- eating” adduced by Mr. Hartland in his letters that I did not attempt to deal with was the account taken from Mr. Appy’s book.
-Aubrey |and Pennant, Moggeridge and the Pembrokeshire | minister were all found to be other than Mr. Hartland’s fancy painted them.
-I was unable to
-| find a copy of Mr. Appr’s work in the British Museum, but that gentleman’s own communica- tion to ‘N. & Q.’ induces me to ask him (1) if the term “‘sin-drinking” was employed by bis in-
-formant ; (2) if his informant was a Churchman |
-or a Dissenter; and (3) if he can see his way to publish the name of the locality where the * ritual ” described to and by him is practised.
+The only modern instance of so-called "sin-eating" adduced by Mr. Hartland in his letters that I did not attempt to deal with was the account taken from Mr. Addy’s book.
+Aubrey and Pennant, Moggeridge and the Pembrokeshire minister were all found to be other than Mr. Hartland’s fancy painted them.
+I was unable to find a copy of Mr. Addy's work in the British Museum, but that gentleman's own communication to 'N. & Q.' induces me to ask him (1) if the term "sin-drinking" was employed by his informant ; (2) if his informant was a Churchman or a Dissenter; and (3) if he can see his way to publish the name of the locality where the "ritual" described to and by him is practised.

-It was only, I believe, through my public avowal of scepticism as to the “ significance,” from a sin-eating point of view, of the Pembroke- shire minister's remarks at the Market Drayton funeral that Mr. Hartland was induced to sift |
-that tale.
-The result of his investigation war, if I may borrow Mr. Appy’s expression, “ effectual ” enough.
-The Market Drayton evidence—“ ovi- dence,” to — Mr. Hartland’s words in the Aca- demy for 9 Nov., “ such as could not be doubted ”
-—bad become two months later (Academy, 11.Jan.) |
-an “incident about which there had been some misapprehension”; while the minister’s words “would appear only to have had reference to the general custom of eating and drinking at funerals.”
+It was only, I believe, through my public avowal of scepticism as to the "significance," from a sin-eating point of view, of the Pembrokeshire minister's remarks at the Market Drayton funeral that Mr. Hartland was induced to sift that tale.
+The result of his investigation was, if I may borrow Mr. Addy's expression, "effectual" enough.
+The Market Drayton evidence— "evidence," to quote Mr. Hartland's words in the *Academy* for 9 Nov., "such as could not be doubted" — had become two months later (*Academy*, 11.Jan.) an "incident about which there had been some misapprehension"; while the minister's words "would appear only to have had reference to the general custom of eating and drinking at funerals."
 I did not attempt to argue with Mr. Hartland.
-Indeed, there was no need, for the above is only a | sample of the “effectual” way in which his own |
-arguments destroyed either themselves or one another.
-J. P. Owen, 48, Comeragh Road, W
+Indeed, there was no need, for the above is only a sample of the "effectual" way in which his own arguments destroyed either themselves or one another.
+J. P. Owen, 48, Comeragh Road, W.

 ---